-Jessica Milton, Vice-Chair
+Jessica Milton, Secretary

 Dr. Milton is a career educator, who entered the profession as a classroom teacher and grew into leadership roles in education research and teacher education.
 Now, as a Senior Human Resources Business Partner at National Education Association (NEA), she provides strategic direction related to talent acquisition, management, and optimization to drive organizational effectiveness and leverages data for continuous improvement.
 She partners with executives and managers to identify and implement business strategies and solutions to manage organizational change and transitions.